 Scenic Road from Anchorage to Denali National Park

-During your drive along the scenic road from Anchorage to Denali, make sure to stop at these areas:
+Probably among the most iconic part of your Alaska 7 day driving itinerary!
+During your drive along the scenic road on this Anchorage to Denali itinerary, make sure to stop at these areas:

 - Thunderbird Falls near Old Glenn Highway, a 200-foot (60 m) waterfall barely 30 minutes away from Anchorage

-- Eklutna Lake and Eklutna Village, one of the oldest settlement continuously inhabited Athabaskan Indian since 1650
+- Eklutna Lake and Eklutna Village, one of the oldest settlements continuously inhabited by Athabaskan Indians since 1650

 - Talkeetna and Susitna River Bridge